 For many years I have served those in the special needs community with severe communication problems through the study and application of augmentative and alternative communication (AAC).
 My expertise lies in the area of interpersonal meaning-making, friendship, and social closeness.
 As a hands-on trainer, coach, consultant, researcher, lecturer, and author, I have decades of professional experience working within multi-cultural contexts with parents, students, and individuals with communication disabilities.
 I look forward to supporting you in your efforts to promote the inclusion of people with such challenges into our schools and communities.

 My passion is to work with individuals who have little or no speech, their families, and teachers to help those with special communication needs and their families to experience social closeness and friendship in interaction.
 A speech–language therapist trained in South Africa, I came to the United States in 2009 as a Professor and Otting Chair in Developmental Disabilities at Indiana University.
-I now live on Long Island, New York, and work primarily in the field of Augmentative and Alternative Communication (AAC), which promotes the use of different nonverbal strategies and technologies to help people with severe speech difficulties to express themselves.
+I lived on Long Island, New York, for a time, whereafter I moved back to Bloomington, Indiana.
+I work primarily in the field of Augmentative and Alternative Communication (AAC), which promotes the use of different nonverbal strategies and technologies to help people with severe speech difficulties to express themselves.
 The overall purpose of intervention is to ensure communication for all!

 My private consultancy practice is all about communication: building bridges and making connections between people.
 It is focused on helping disabled individuals, parents, and professionals with their challenges, and encompasses the following wide-ranging services:

 - Present at speaking events (lectures and webinars) on a variety of topics related to serving community members with severe communication problems

 - Provide training and support for both professionals and parents to problem-solve challenging intervention scenarios

 - Consult on technology development for people with disabilities